vrlong1/playground-fortressjs/markdowns/welcome.md

 This tutorial is made to discover FortressJS and play with it.
 FortressJS is a NodeJS I/O framework made with security in mind.
 [The FortressJS Github repository](https://github.com/seraum/fortressjs).

 Don't hesitate to report typos or add more to this tutorial here : [Contribute](https://github.com/adrien-thierry/playground-fortressjs).

+FortressJS is created by [Adrien THIERRY](https://www.linkedin.com/in/adrien-thierry-6448a664/), maintened and improved by [Seraum](http://seraum.com).

 # What you will be able to do